Adam Frank

 His popular writing has focused on issues of science in its cultural context.
 Topics include: issues of climate and the human future, technology, and cultural evolution; the nature of mind and experience; science and religion.
 He is a co-founder of the 13.7 Cosmos and Culture Blog that originated on National Public Radio (NPR), and he is a regular on-air contributor to NPR's All Things Considered.
 He is an occasional contributor to the New York Times.

+He is the co-author with Gavin Schmidt of the Silurian hypothesis.

 Life and career

 Frank was born on August 1, 1962, in Belleville, New Jersey.
-He attended the University of Colorado for his undergraduate work and received his Ph.D. from the University of Washington.
+He graduated from the University of Colorado Boulder with a bachelor of arts in physics in 1984 and received his Ph.D. from the University of Washington in 1992.
 He held post-doctoral positions at Leiden University in the Netherlands and the University of Minnesota.
 In 1995, Frank was awarded the Hubble Fellowship.
 In 1996, he joined the faculty of the University of Rochester, where he is a professor of astrophysics.

 Frank's research focus is astrophysical fluid dynamics.
 His research group developed the AstroBEAR adaptive mesh refinement code used for simulating magneto fluid dynamics flows in astrophysical contexts.
 Projects using AstroBEAR include the study of jets from protostars as well the evolution of planetary nebula at the end of the life of a solar-type star.